Aiue/collector/README.md

 Default: auto

 Indexing method:
- - 'none' (or 'download') means the collector will make no attempts to interact with pywb, making it able to function standalone.
+ - `none` (or `download`) means the collector will make no attempts to interact with pywb, making it able to function standalone.
 Requires `download_dir` to also be set.
- - 'auto' means the collector will make use of pywb's automatic indexing, and track files that remain unindexed to make use of a workaround.
+ - `auto` means the collector will make use of pywb's automatic indexing, and track files that remain unindexed to make use of a workaround.
 Will result in a slight increase in startup times.
 Requires `download_dir` to also be set.

 #### download_dir *(string)*
 Default: None *(NoneType)*